Aishwarya-Nanduri/aishwarya-Nanduri/README.md

 > Commit by commit, I don’t just write code — I branch out ideas, merge creativity, and push changes that shape the world.

+# ResumeMind

+> Where ambition meets artificial intelligence 📄🤖
+> AI-powered insights to help you unlock your career potential 🚀

+## 🌟 Overview
+ResumeMind is an AI-driven platform that transforms resumes into personalized career roadmaps.
+By combining **NLP**, **machine learning**, and **sleek UX**, it helps users discover the best roles that align with their skills and aspirations.

+## ✨ Features
+- 📄 Resume parsing & semantic analysis
+- 🤖 Machine learning–based role recommendations
+- 🎨 Clean and intuitive user experience
+- 🗺️ Turns resumes into blueprints for success

+## 💡 Tagline
+*Turning resumes into blueprints for success 🗺️✨*